stainless-api/stl-api/packages/stainless/README.md

-# @stl-api/stl: Stainless server and client framework
+# stainless: Stainless server and client framework

 Stainless helps you ship quality, typesafe REST APIs from any TypeScript backend.